 Q: Can students order lunch?

 A: Southfield School provides a cafeteria-style lunch program for its students.
 Lunch menu information and online ordering is available and purchased on the school website.
 Each lunch cycle starts on the first day of each month and ends on the last day of each month.
-The lunch program is optional: children may bring their own lunches, and microwave ovens are available to students in grades two through eight.
+The lunch program is optional: children may bring their own lunches, and microwave ovens are available to students in grades 2nd through 8th.

 Q: Do all students make the team for school sponsored sports?

 A: There are several opportunities for students to engage in sporting activities through programs associated with Southfield School.
 As these opportunities are designed to develop skills and understanding of the rules and strategies of the various sports, all who wish to participate are granted the opportunity to do so.
-The school sponsored Middle School teams include basketball, tennis, golf and cross country.
+The school sponsored Middle School teams include basketball, tennis, golf, and cross country.
 Southfield students also have the opportunity to participate in a joint private school football team.
 The Jets Alliance football team is comprised of students from five local private schools and competes with both local and regional schools.

 Southfield Middle School also sponsors a cheerleading squad that supports our middle school boys’ and girls’ sports teams.

 A: Local and Ark-La-Tex field trips are organized for every grade level throughout the school.
 These trips are considered to be an integral part of our educational program.
 Parents will always be notified well in advance of any planned field trips.

 5th and 6th grade students take day trips to areas of historical or scientific interest.
 7th grade students take a three-day science related trip into Arkansas.
 8th grade students study Louisiana history during a four-day trip.
 Middle school students, alumni, and parents may also participate in annual overseas trips during spring break that are organized by the school’s foreign language teachers.